-So have you been posting loads of Instagram photos but not getting noticed?
+Have you been posting loads of Instagram photos but not getting noticed?

+Around 95 million images are posted to Instagram every day, so it's little wonder that many get lost in the crowd.
 Here are a few tips to make your Instagram pics pop.

 1. Don’t take photos via Instagram

-2. Think square, like really square
+2. Think square

 3. Work like a tripod

 Great still photography requires a steady hand.
 To get crisp photos free from motion blur, you need to turn yourself into a human tripod.
 Look around you to see how best you can support yourself.
 Use a table, a tree, a park bench, your BFF… whatever, to help keep you and your camera steady.